netdata/netdata/health/REFERENCE.md

 <!--
-title: "Health configuration reference"
+title: "Configure agent alerts"
 sidebar_label: "Health"
 custom_edit_url: "https://github.com/netdata/netdata/edit/master/health/REFERENCE.md"
 learn_status: "Published"
-learn_topic_type: "Tasks"
-learn_rel_path: "Operations/Alerts"
+learn_rel_path: "Configuration"
 -->

-# Health configuration reference

-# Configure health alarms
+# Configure agent alerts

 Netdata's health watchdog is highly configurable, with support for dynamic thresholds, hysteresis, alarm templates, and more.
 You can tweak any of the existing alarms based on your infrastructure's topology or specific monitoring needs, or